A functional language that combines

 static safety with dynamic flexibility

-Kit blends Clojure-style expressiveness with Hindley-Milner type inference, an effect system, native compilation, and parallel execution.
-Professional-grade tooling with Rust-quality error messages, built-in memory profiler, and JIT optimization for maximum developer productivity.
+Kit blends Clojure-style expressiveness with Hindley-Milner type inference, an effect system, and native compilation via Zig.
+Professional-grade tooling with helpful error messages and a dual-backend architecture (interpreter and compiler) for maximum developer productivity.

 hello.kit